-In Passive Optical Network (PON), optical splitters play an important role in Fiber to the Home (FTTH) networks by allowing a single PON interface to be shared among many subscribers.
-Optical Splitters are installed in each optical network between the PON Optical Line Terminal (OLT) and the Optical Network Terminals (ONTs) that the OLT serves.
-During the deployment of fiber to the home passive optical network, usually, we will face some physical access network design problems.
-This article may help you solve FTTH splitting lever and ratio design problems.
+In FTTH network design, optical splitters play an important role in the passive optical network (PON) by allowing a single PON interface to be shared among many subscribers.
+Optical splitters are installed in each optical network between the PON OLT (Optical Line Terminal ) and the ONTs (Optical Network Terminals) that the OLT serves.
+To design and deploy an FTTH network successfully, the FTTH splitting level and ratio are a problem that should be solved.

 |Parameters||PLC Splitter||FBT Splitter|

 |Wavelength Range||1260-1650 nm||Single/dual/triple window|

 |Splitting Ratio||Equal division (1x2/4/8/16,etc.)||Equal or unequal division|